Sarani1612/milestone-project-2/README.md

 - **Contact section in landscape mode:** I discovered there was an issue with the contact section in landscape mode on larger smartphones and on tablets where it was not possible to see the whole form or to scroll down to see it.
 The issue occurred due to the media query for medium sized screens and up, because it set the contact section + footer to equal the viewport height (80vh and 20vh respectively).
 I solved the issue by making the media query only apply to heights of at least 825px which is enough to show all content in the section.
+- **Map taller than modal content section*:** There was an issue with the map overflowing the modal content div when the viewport was not very tall.
+I fixed this by giving the modal content div a min-height so that it is always tall enough to contain the map.

 ## Deployment
 I set up a new repository in GitHub and clicked the Gitpod button which immediately set up a new environment for me.
 I did all the coding in the Gitpod environment and periodially pushed the commits from the command line.